Ether1Project/ethofs-sdk/README.md

 <a name="ethofsOptions-anchor"></a>

 ## ethoFS Options
-Some endpoints allow you to pass additional options for Pinata to take into account when adding content to IPFS.
+Some endpoints allow you to pass additional options for ethoFS to take into account when adding content to IPFS.

 The options object can consist of the following values:
 * cidVerson (optional) - The [CID version](https://github.com/multiformats/cid#versions) IPFS will use when creating a hash for your content.
 Valid options are: